lossofego/spotify2soulseek/README.md

 ## File Locations
-Downloads saved to: `%LOCALAPPDATA%\spotify2slsk\downloads\` *Organized output: Your Desktop → `spotify2slsk Music` folder (or custom location)
+Downloads saved to: `%LOCALAPPDATA%\spotify2slsk\downloads\` *Organized output: ur Desktop to `spotify2slsk Music` folder (or custom location)

-Config/Progress: `%LOCALAPPDATA%\spotify2slsk\`
+Config/progress: `%LOCALAPPDATA%\spotify2slsk\`

 ## Troubleshooting
 "Windows protected your PC"
-- Click "More info" → "Run anyway"
+- Click "more info" then "run anyway"
 - This is normal for unsigned applications

 "No internet connection"